SmartThingsCommunity/webrtc-tutorial/step_1/STEP_1.md

 	cp -pr oauth_app my_schema_integration

-Next, navigate to the project directory and install dependencies:
+Next, navigate to your working directory and install dependencies:

 	cd my_schema_integration/oauth_app
 	npm install

 Start ngrok (or your preferred tunneling service) forwarding to `port 3000` (the default port for the server).
-If you are using ngrok, note the forwarding URL for use as the `SERVER_URL` in the next step (it will be an `https` URL).
+If you are using ngrok, note the forwarding URL for use as the `SERVER_URL` in the next step (it will be provided an `https` URL).

 	# example using ngrok
 	$ ngrok http 3000

-Make up your own `CLIENT_ID` and `CLIENT_SECRET` to use in the example below (an online UUID-generator is a good place to get values).
+Generate your own `CLIENT_ID` and `CLIENT_SECRET` to use in the example below (an online UUID-generator is a good place to get values).
 Additionally, create a username and password for the single sample user of this example app.